terence-lim/minimat/README.md

-The Minimat compiler (for Columbia University COMS4115)
+MINIMAT: Matrix Language in OCaml LLVM (compiler for Columbia University COMS4115)

 Coded in OCaml, this implements a superset of Micro C (a highly stripped-down subset of C (ints, bools, and void types, arithmetic, if-else, for, and